uboat.net

 History

-At 01.16 hours on 14 Oct, 1939, U-47 fired a spread of three torpedoes at HMS Royal Oak (08) (Capt W.G.
-Benn, RN) and the British seaplane tender HMS Pegasus lying at anchor in the harbour of Scapa Flow, turned around and fired a stern torpedo at 01.21 hours.
-Prien misidentified the seaplane tender as HMS Repulse (34) and claimed a hit, but a torpedo apparently hit the starboard anchor chain of the battleship and did not damage the ships.
+At 01.16 hours on 14 October 1939 U-47 fired a spread of three torpedoes at HMS Royal Oak (08) (Capt W.G.
+Benn, RN) and the British seaplane tender HMS Pegasus lying at anchor in the harbour of Scapa Flow, then turned around and fired a stern torpedo at 01.21 hours.
+Prien claimed a hit on the seaplane tender, misidentified as HMS Repulse (34), but one of the torpedoes apparently hit the starboard anchor chain of the battleship and both targets were undamaged.

-At 01.23 hours, the U-boat fired a second spread of three torpedoes that hit HMS Royal Oak (08) on the starboard side and caused a magazine to blew up.
+At 01.23 hours, the U-boat fired a second spread of three torpedoes which hit HMS Royal Oak (08) on the starboard side and caused a magazine to blow up.
 The battleship rolled over and sank in 19 minutes.
+386 of the survivors, including the commander, were rescued by the drifter HMS Daisy II (Skipper John Gatt) which had been alongside as tender.

 More infoMore on this vessel